 The College has outsourced its investment office.
-This outsourced investment office has established limited partnership vehicles to assist in the management of its client's accounts.
-These limited partnership investments managed by the outsourced investment office represented 78% of the College's endowment investments at June 30, 2012.
+This outsourced investment office has established limited partnership vehicles to assist in the management of its clients' accounts.
+These limited partnership investments managed by the outsourced investment office represented 82% and 78% of the College's endowment investments at June 30, 2013 and 2012, respectively.

-Endowment and quasi-endowment funds consisted of the following at June 30, 2012, excluding perpetual trusts and pledges of approximately \$2.7 million:
+Endowment and quasi-endowment funds consisted of the following at June 30, 2013 and 2012, excluding perpetual trusts and pledges of approximately \$7.5 million and \$2.7 million, respectively: